Skip to content

 Async Operations

 Since C doesn’t natively support asynchronous operations, this can be one of the more challenging aspects of working with Ecewo.
-As a result, async behavior may differ from what you’re used to.
+As a result, async behavior may differ a bit from what you’re used to.

 Async operations in Ecewo are implemented as an operation chain.
 A chain includes: